 In addition to practical skills, students learn to reconcile the social demands of wood and bioenergy with other regulatory and cultural ecosystem services such as climate and water regulation, nutrition and health, landscape aesthetics and natural heritage, and recreation.

-The following curriculum modules / courses are currently under development (responsible authors & university affiliations shown in parentheses):
+The following curriculum modules / courses were developed during the project (responsible authors & university affiliations shown in parentheses):

 BioEconomy Strategies (Prof. Dr. Tobias Cremer; HNEE)